hardwario/website/content/use-cases/notifications.en.md

 ---
 title: Notifications
 description: Devices with one or more buttons and online monitoring of their pressing.
-The solution is also suitable for demanding outdoor projects, healthcare industry.
+Notification solutions suitable for outdoor projects, industry and healthcare.
 heading: Notification and escalation systems speed up and refine processes
 subheading: IoT notification systems
 benefits: [['/_assets/images/benefits/simple.svg','Refinement and speedup','By preprogramming the button, the information is transmitted instantly at expected quality.'],['/_assets/images/benefits/secure. svg','Time logging','For the purpose of event logging, process control and escalation systems.'],['/_assets/images/benefits/scalable.svg','Notification availability','Notifications can be sent natively, using whatsapp or Microsoft Teams for example.']]